adityachaturvedi13/walmart-analysis/README.md

 In this project, I focused on using SQL to explore three key areas:

-1.  **Product Analysis:** Analyzing product lines to identify top performers and areas for potential improvement. [cite: 44, 45]
+1.  **Product Analysis:** Analyzing product lines to identify top performers and areas for potential improvement.

-2.  **Sales Analysis:** Investigating sales trends to evaluate the effectiveness of sales strategies. [cite: 45, 46]
+2.  **Sales Analysis:** Investigating sales trends to evaluate the effectiveness of sales strategies.

-3.  **Customer Analysis:** Segmenting customers, understanding their purchasing behavior, and assessing profitability. [cite: 47]
+3.  **Customer Analysis:** Segmenting customers, understanding their purchasing behavior, and assessing profitability.

 ## SQL Methodology